seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **POSTHUMUS LEONATUS**
 By your pardon, sir, I was then a young traveller;
 rather shunned to go even with what I heard than in
-my every action to be guided by others’ experiences:
+my every action to be guided by others' experiences:
-but upon my mended judgment–if I offend not to say
+but upon my mended judgment--if I offend not to say
-it is mended–my quarrel was not altogether slight.
+it is mended--my quarrel was not altogether slight.

 **Frenchman**
-’Faith, yes, to be put to the arbitrement of swords,
+'Faith, yes, to be put to the arbitrement of swords,
 and by such two that would by all likelihood have
 confounded one the other, or have fallen both.